AHMahi/MIMIC-IV-Hospital-ED-Analytics/README.md

 ---

+**Q: What is MC-MED?**

+MC-MED is a large, de-identified, multimodal clinical and physiological dataset of **118,385 adult ED visits (70,545 patients)** from the Stanford ED (Sep 2020–Sep 2022).
+It uniquely combines continuous high-frequency monitoring (waveforms/vital signs) with electronic health record (EHR) data, supporting advanced research in emergency medicine, monitoring, and machine learning.

+Multimodal clinical monitoring refers to the practice of collecting and analysing multiple types of patient data at the same time to get a comprehensive view of a patient's health status, especially in acute or emergency settings.

+---

 **Q: What makes MC-MED unique?**

 - Only dataset with continuous waveform monitoring for a large, diverse ED population (not just ICU)